Memeplex: Missive for a Dark Age

 In healing

-Practice hygiene always
+Practice cleanliness always

 Prevent infection where you may